oncody/civ-board-game-2010/README.md

 scouts, the scouts are immediately killed and the attacking player collects loot as though they had won a battle (see page 25).

+1. Disband an army

+1. Disband a scout

 Scouts cannot enter a square containing enemy figures.